Search blog

 IV.
 Identifying Signs of the Present Perfect Continuous Tense

-The Present Perfect Continuous tense often appears with specific and non-specific time markers such as: all day, all week, since, for, for a long time, in the past week, recently, lately, up until now, so far, almost every day this week, in recent years, etc. For example:
+The Present Perfect Continuous tense is commonly used with both specific and general time expressions, including all day, all week, since, for, for a long time, in the past week, recently, lately, up until now, so far, almost every day this week, and in recent years.

 -